-Once a student has reported to the clinic, the Nurse/Health Aide will assess the illness/injury.
+When a student has reported to the clinic, the Nurse/ Health Aide will assess the illness or injury.
 Basic care will be administered when warranted, i.e., applying a bandage, taking temperature.
-When further treatment is warranted, the first available parent will be contacted.
-The parent will make the decision as to what further treatment is necessary and if the child should remain in school or be sent home.
-The Nurse/Health Aide will send a student home if the child is displaying obvious signs of illness/injury, i.e., elevated temperature, vomiting, or bleeding.

-STUDENT MUST BE TAKING ANTIBIOTICS, FOR 24 HOURS, TO RETURN TO SCHOOL IF CHILD HAS:
+The first available parent will be contacted should further care be needed.
+The parent will make the decision if the child should remain in school or be sent home.
+The Nurse/ Health Aide will send a student home if the child is displaying obvious signs of illness or injury, i.e., elevated temperature, vomiting, or bleeding.
+STUDENT MUST BE TAKING ANTIBIOTICS, FOR 48 HOURS, TO RETURN TO SCHOOL IF CHILD HAS:

-- Fever

-- Pink eye
+Pink eye

-- Hand, foot, mouth disease (as well as, written doctor permission)

-- Vomiting (due to illness)
+- Hand, foot, mouth disease (as well as, written doctor permission) - Vomiting (due to illness)